simonprickett/simonprickett.github.io/_posts/2025-07-06-coding-on-the-raspberry-pi-pico-traffic-lights.md

 ---

-TODO UPDATE THIS I’d love to hear what you’re up to with the Raspberry Pi — get in touch via the [Contact page](https://simonprickett.dev/contact/).
+I’d love to hear what you’re up to with the Raspberry Pi Pico, and how you choose to program it — get in touch via the [Contact page](https://simonprickett.dev/contact/).
 If you enjoyed this article, please share it far and wide!

 Main picture: [Misty Traffic Lights](https://www.deviantart.com/dhtbrowne/art/Misty-traffic-lights-149851701) by [dhtbrowne](https://www.deviantart.com/dhtbrowne) on DeviantArt.
 License: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)